Roy Hartsfield

-Roy Thomas Hartsfield (October 25, 1925 – January 15, 2011) was a second baseman and manager in Major League Baseball; his MLB playing and managing careers each lasted three years.
+Roy Thomas Hartsfield (October 25, 1925 – January 15, 2011) was an American second baseman and manager in Major League Baseball; his MLB playing and managing careers each lasted three years.
 Hartsfield played his entire major league career with the Boston Braves from 1950 to 1952.
 He was then traded to the Brooklyn Dodgers for outfielder Andy Pafko.

 Hartsfield spent the next 19 years in the Dodgers organization as a minor league player, manager and major league coach.
 In the latter role, he worked under Los Angeles skipper Walter Alston for three seasons.

 He later left the Dodgers organization, and worked with the San Diego Padres organization.

 In 1977, he became the first manager of the Toronto Blue Jays, helming the club for its first three seasons.

 Playing career

 Hartsfield played with the Boston Braves between 1950 and 1952.
 In 265 career games, he had a .273 batting average, 13 home runs, and 59 runs batted in during his playing career.